 Amount of Service Allowable These cases are considered "Exceptional" and will not be maintained at this level of intensity each PA period.
-Authorizations for this level are granted on a monthly basis and will no more than three consecutive months.
+Authorizations for this level are granted on a monthly basis and will not be granted for more than three consecutive months.